OpenEvalProject/evals/manuscripts/elife-71689/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/71689/elife-71689-fig2-v2.jpg)

 **Figure 2.:** (A) Npr1 KO mice and their WT littermates showed comparable scratching behaviors in response to GRP (0.05 nmol, i.t.) and NMB (0.5 nmol, i.t.). n = 6–8.
 (B) Npr1 KO mice showed significantly reduced scratching behavior elicited by histamine (200 µg, i.d.) and CQ (200 µg, i.d.). n = 9–11. *p < 0.05, **p < 0.01, unpaired t test.
 (C, D) Mice treated with Npr1 siRNA showed significantly reduced scratching responses to histamine (C), CQ (D), wherea mice treated with Npr3 siRNA displayed deficits only in histamine (C) but not CQ itch (D). n = 6–7. *p < 0.05, **p < 0.01, one-way ANOVA followed by Dunnett’s test.
 (E, F) Real-time PCR confirmed the reduced Npr1-3 expression by Npr1, Npr2, and Npr3 siRNA knockdown in the spinal cord (E) and DRG (F). n = 4. **p < 0.01, one-way ANOVA followed by Dunnett’s test.
-Values are presented as mean ± SEM.Figure 2—source data 1.
+Values are presented as mean ± SEM.

 The highly restricted expression of NPRC in lamina II and its high binding affinity to BNP prompted us to examine the role of NPRC in itch.
 However, Npr3 KO mice showed severe skeletal abnormalities, resulting in the failure of most KO mice to survive to adult stage for behavioral analysis (Matsukawa et al., 1999).
 To determine whether the impaired scratching response of the global Npr1 KO mice could have resulted from the Npr1 deficiency in the spinal cord, DRGs where Npr1 is also expressed (Zhang et al., 2010), or skin cells (Meng et al., 2018), we knocked down Npr1-3 either individually or in combination in C57BI/6 mice using sequence-specific siRNA.
 I.t.
 Npr1 siRNA treatment significantly attenuated the scratching behavior evoked by histamine and CQ (Figure 2C and D), whereas Npr3 siRNA treatment selectively attenuated histamine, but not CQ itch (Figure 2C and D).
 Npr2 siRNA had no effect on CQ and histamine itch, making it unlikely to be involved in itch transmission (Figure 2C and D).
 The effect of the knock-down of target mRNA in the spinal cord and DRGs was verified using real-time RT-PCR (Figure 2E and F).
 These results revealed that Npr1 and Npr3 are differentially required for acute itch behavior at the spinal level.
 Further, we infer that there is little functional compensation among the three NP receptors.

-## BNP facilitates NMB-mediated histamine itch
+### BNP facilitates NMB-mediated histamine itch

 The slow onset of scratching behavior elicited by BNP, even at a high dose (150 µM), in the first 30 min contrasts sharply with rapid onset of GRP/NMB-induced scratching behavior (Figure 1—figure supplement 2H), implying that direct activation of NPRA/NPRC itself is insufficient to initiate scratching response.
 This raises the question as to the specific role BNP may play in the first phase, which is physiologically relevant to the histamine and CQ itch that usually occurs within this period.
 We suspected that BNP may play a modulatory function in acute itch behavior in a manner resembling the role of serotonin in itch modulation (Zhao et al., 2014a).
 To test this, we pre-treated mice with BNP at a lower dose (30 µM, i.t.) followed by i.d. histamine at a dose of 100 µg that is insufficient to induce robust scratching behaviors.
 The low-dose effect was similar to the saline control, which enabled us to examine the facilitatory effect, rather than the additive effect (Figure 3A–D).
 At 30 µM, BNP failed to induce scratching behaviors (Figure 1B).
 Strikingly, histamine-induced scratching responses were significantly enhanced with BNP pretreatment compared with saline control (Figure 3A).
 BNP also produced similar potentiating effects on CQ-induced scratching responses (Figure 3B).
 Since NMB is required for histamine itch via NMBR exclusively (Wan et al., 2017; Zhao et al., 2014b), we tested the possibility that BNP may facilitate histamine itch by modulating NMBR function.
 At 0.05 nmol, i.t.
 NMB itself could not induce significant scratching behavior (Figure 3C).
 However, co-injection of BNP (30 µM) and NMB (0.05 nmol) markedly increased NMB-induced scratching behavior compared with that of mice receiving only NMB (Figure 3C).
 Importantly, BNP failed to potentiate scratching behaviors induced by GRP (0.01 nmol, i.t.)
 (Figure 3D).

 ![Figure 3.](https://cdn.elifesciences.org/articles/71689/elife-71689-fig3-v2.jpg)

 **Figure 3.:** (A) Pre-injection of BNP (30 µM, i.t.) for 1 min significantly enhanced scratching behavior evoked by i.d. injection of histamine (Hist.)
 (100 µg). n = 6.
 (B) Scratching behavior evoked by i.d. injection of CQ (50 µg, i.d.) was significantly enhanced by pre-injection of BNP for 1 min. n = 6.
 (C, D) Co-injection of 1 µg BNP (30 µM, i.t.) facilitated scratching behaviors evoked by NMB (0.05 nmol, i.t.)
 (C) but not GRP (0.01 nmol) (D). n = 6.
 (E) Pre-injection of 1 µg BNP (30 µM, i.t.) for 1 min significantly enhanced scratching behavior evoked by i.d. injection of histamine (100 µg) in Grpr KO mice. n = 8.
 (F, G) Pre-injection of NMB (0.05 nmol, i.t.) had no effect on scratching behavior induced by histamine (F) or CQ (G).
 Note that NMB barely evoked scratching bouts. n = 6.
 (H), NPRC agonist ANP-4–23 (6 nmol, i.t.) facilitates NMB (0.005 nmol, i.t.) induced scratching behavior. n = 5–9.
 (I), Histamine (25 µg, i.d.)-induced scratching behavior facilitated by BNP (30 µM, i.t.) was attenuated with AP 811 (10 µM, i.t.) or U 73122 (13.5 nmol, i.t.) treatment. n = 6–11.
 (I–K) Double RNAScope ISH images (J and L) and Venn diagrams (K and M) showing 60% of Nppb neurons co-express Nmb (J and K), but little Grp in DRGs (L and M).
 Values are presented as mean ± SEM, *p < 0.05, **p < 0.01, unpaired t test in (A–E), one-way ANOVA in (F and G).
-Scale bar, 20 µm in J, 50 µm in L.Figure 3—source data 1.
+Scale bar, 20 µm in J, 50 µm in L.

 Next we assessed whether BNP may function upstream or independently of GRPR to modulate itch by comparing the facilitatory effect of BNP on histamine itch between Grpr KO and WT mice.
 If BNP acts upstream of or depends on GRPR, BNP may fail to potentiate histamine itch in Grpr KO mice.
 We found that BNP similarly potentiated histamine itch in Grpr KO mice (Figure 3E), consistent with the findings that GRP-GRPR signaling is not required for histamine itch (Sun et al., 2009).
 Together, these results show that the role of BNP signaling in the spinal cord is dependent on NMB-NMBR signaling and independent of GRP-GRPR signaling.